-As the first craft brewery in Minnesota, Schell and its workers have always been on the forefront of the brewing industry.
-Today, the company maintains a collaborative relationship with its union work force, even encouraging USW members there to create new beer flavors.
+As the first craft brewery in Min-nesota, Schell and nesota, Schell and its workers have always been on the forefront of the brewing industry.
+Today, the company maintains a collab-cretive relation. orative relationship with its union work force, even encouraging USW members there to create new beer flavors.

-LOCAL 11-118

-August Schell Brewing

-New Ulm, Minn.
+LOCAL 11-118 August Schell Brewing New Ulm, Minn.
 Brews the beer.